-What is Asbestosis?
+What is asbestosis disease?

-Asbestosis unlike mesothelioma is not a cancer.
+Unlike mesothelioma, asbestosis is not a cancer.
 It is a slow onset progressive disease that affects breathing by hardening and scarring the lung, which can be severely debilitating.
 Sufferers of asbestosis also run the risk of getting asbestos-related cancer such as mesothelioma.

-What is Pleural Disease?
+What is pleural disease?

-Unlike mesothelioma, pleural disease is not a cancer.
-It is a slow onset progressive disease that can result in pain and breathlessness when the lining of the lungs hardens and constricts, similar to asbestosis.
+Also not a cancer, pleural disease is a slow onset progressive disease that can result in pain and breathlessness when the lining of the lungs hardens and constricts, similar to asbestosis.
 This inhibits the capacity of the lungs to expand and contract and can affect people for many years.

-Asbestosis and Pleural Disease are not cancer but they are long term debilitating conditions.
+Asbestosis and Pleural Disease are not cancer, but they are long term debilitating conditions.